 One Pagers Summarises Information

 A one pager document that contains a summary of lengthy information can help explain the basic details associated with the content alluded to in a manner that is easy to grasp.
 Resumes are preferred and an essential part of formal communication at different levels.
-One mode of summaries is to use one page documents to introduce or explain information without sending a bucket load of text-heavy files to the end-user.
+One mode of summaries is to use one page documents to introduce or explain information without sending a bucket load of text-heavy files to the end user.

 One Pagers are Easy to Read

-One of the reasons that make one pager documents a standard within corporate communication is that they are easy to read and understand.
-The method is often used at the workplace and to advertise and market content using flyers, pamphlets, and banners, summarizing information for ease of reading.
+One of the reasons that make pager documents a standard within corporate communication is that they are easy to read and understand.
+The method is often used at the workplace to advertise and market content using flyers, pamphlets, and banners, summarizing information for ease of reading.

-One Pagers Provide Clarity to the Reader
+One Pager Provide Clarity to the Reader

 In a situation where you need to make a decision based on a third-party analysis, would you prefer reading a 20-page document or a one pager?
 While you might skim through a lengthy document, the summary can help you easily understand the information.
 Even if you were to read every bit of the verbose version of the paper, a summary presented before or after the text would help you avoid confusion and get some clarity regarding the information you are reading.